What is steel?

-Steel is essentially a refined alloy of iron that contains a lower percentage of carbon to improve the mechanical strength of the metal.
-It is used in different types of manufacturing and construction industries of the world.
-Steel is making by refining cast iron followed by the addition of alloying chemical elements like carbon, silicon, manganese, cobalt, nickel, chromium, etc. It is the most widely used building material in the world infrastructure and industries, uses for making everything from sewing needles to large useable tools.
+Steel is essentially a refined alloy of iron that contains a lower percentage of carbon, silicon, and other metals to improve the mechanical strength of the metal.
+The mechanical and corrosion properties of steel and stainless steel are generally modified by changing composition and adding different types of transition metals like nickel, manganese, chromium, titanium, vanadium, tungsten, etc. It is used in different types of manufacturing and construction industries of the world.
+Steelmaking is mostly carried out by refining cast iron followed by the addition of alloying chemical elements like carbon, silicon, manganese, cobalt, nickel, chromium, etc. It is the most widely used building material in the world’s infrastructure and industries.
+Therefore, steel has been uses for the production of everything from sewing needles to large useable tools.

-Types, Composition and Uses of Steel
+Composition of Steel and Stainless Steel

-Steel is the principal material or alloy of iron widely used in different types of structural units.
-Mild steel is used for making most of the machine parts, tools, and utensils.
-The mechanical and corrosion properties of steel are modified by alloying with silicon and different transition metal like nickel, manganese, chromium, titanium, vanadium, and tungsten, etc.
+Stainless steel is the principal material or alloy of iron that is mostly used in different types of structural units.
+Mild steel is used generally for making most of the machine parts, tools, and utensils.

 Types of Steel | Composition | Uses |

-Silicon Steel | 3.5 percent silicon and very little carbon | Used to making electromagnets and transformer. |
+Silicon Steel | 3.5 percent silicon and very little carbon | Used to make electromagnets and transformers. |

 Stainless Steel | 10 to 12 percent Cr | Increase resistance, hardness, and corrosion properties, used for making high temperature and high-pressure equipment. |

-Manganese Steel | 12 to 13 percent of Manganese | Extremely hard and resistant to wear, used in rails, conveyer, chains, rocks crushers, or grinding machinery and safe. |
+Manganese Steel | 12 to 13 percent of Manganese | Extremely hard and resistant to wear, used in rails, conveyors, chains, rocks crushers, or grinding machinery and safe. |

 Nickel Steel | 2 to 4 percent of nickel | High ductility and tensile strength, used for making cables, propeller shafts, gears, etc. |